 Even though summer is normally the most popular time to visit Yosemite, months like July and August can be very hot and crowded.
 October, however, has daytime highs in the 70s, which is perfect for hiking and exploring!

 There are lots of great things to do in Yosemite.
-Famous hiking trails include Yosemite Falls or the Half Dome hike, which is known for its thrilling and scary cable section.
+Famous hiking trails include Yosemite Falls or Half Dome, which is known for its thrilling and scary cable section.
 Permits are required for Half Dome because of its popularity, but you can hike to Upper Yosemite Falls without a permit and enjoy panoramic views of the whole valley!

 Otherwise, there are also plenty of easy, family-friendly walking paths like the Valley Loop, which has picnic areas and scenic views of Yosemite waterfalls, the Merced River, and other wonderful sights!